-(Ref.: 40 CFR 63.11880(a)-(c) and 63.11885, Subpart HHHHHHH)
+(Ref.: 40 CFR 63.11880(a)-(c) and 63.11885, Subpart HHHHHHHH)

 3.B.18 For Emission Point AF-000, the permittee shall comply with the applicable emission limits, operating limits and work practice standards specified in Subpart HHHHHHH at all times, including periods of startup, shutdown or malfunction.
 The permittee shall, at all times, operate and maintain the affected source, including associated air pollution control components and monitoring system components, in a manner consistent with safety and good air pollution control practices for minimizing emissions.
-Determination of whether acceptable operation and maintenance procedures are being used will be based on information available to the MDEQ, which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance procedures.
+Determination of whether acceptable operation and maintenance procedures are being used will be based on information available to the MDEQ, which may include, but is not limited to, monitoring results, review of operation and maintenance procedures, review of operation and maintenance records, and inspection of the source.

-(Ref.: 40 CFR 63.11890(a) and (b), Subpart HHHHHHH)
+(Ref.: 40 CFR 63.11890(a) and (b), Subpart HHHHHHHH)